cabtdesigns/the-odin-project/README.md

 # the-odin-project
-this reposisitory is being used to work with projects learned in the odin project
+This reposisitory is being used to work with projects learned in the Odin Project.